drevega/se_project_spots/README.md

 **Images and links**

-Link to deployed project on Github Pages:
+-Link to deployed project on Github Pages: [git@github.com:drevega/se_project_spots.git](https://github.com/drevega/se_project_spots.git)

-Link to Gifs and screenshots of project.
+-Link to Gifs and screenshots of project.

 Thank you for viewing!